The Night Manager

 Yup.
 That’s right.

-Rick Riordan released “The Lightning Thief”, the first YA novel in the Percy Jackson & the Olympians series, back in 2005.
+Rick Riordan published The Lightning Thief, the first young adult novel in the Percy Jackson & the Olympians series, back in 2005.

 This TV-PG series is doing its job, visually.
 The graphics and visuals are sure to captivate a young audience.
 And I’m sure the storyline, for true fans, will do so as well.

-Percy is a loveable outcast, one who is relatable with ADHD, dyslexia and a desire to be accepted by his peers.
+Percy is a loveable outcast—one who is relatable with ADHD, dyslexia and a desire to be accepted by his peers.
 He also gains confidence and identity along the way as he befriends other demigods and takes the journey of a lifetime.

-This series works hard to show the power of a parents’ love.
+This series works hard to show the power of a parent’s love.
 It makes it clear that both parents play a critical role in a child’s life.
 It shows the importance of identity in all ages, but especially in adolescence.
 And it lays out Percy’s own journey, which proves how far we will go for those we love.

+The show also emphasizes loyalty, kindness, empathy and honesty.
 But it weaves in other elements and messages as well.

-And, most importantly, if this is something you choose for your family, you’ll want to have conversations with your kids about the differences in what we believe versus the beliefs that are being established in this mythological world.
+And, most importantly, if this is something you choose for your family, you’ll want to have conversations with your kids about the differences in what we believe versus the beliefs that are established in this series’ mythological world.

 Percy Jackson learns his true identity at the cost of his most beloved relationship.